xp44mm/Notebook/Compilers/Chapter 3 Lexical Analysis.md

 2. Finite automata come in two flavors:

    (a) *Nondeterministic finite automata* (NFA) have no restrictions on the labels of their edges.
-A symbol can label several edges out of the same state, and ε, the empty string, is a possible label.
+A symbol can label several edges out of the same state, and €, the empty string, is a possible label.

    (b) *Deterministic finite automata* (DFA) have, for each state, and for each symbol of its input alphabet exactly one edge with that symbol leaving that state.